minhtuan221/Microservices-connector/README.md

 z= None <class 'NoneType'>
 'testClassType'  19.20 ms
 ```
+A Detail User Guide will comming soon...
+## Pros vs Cons and question
+From my opinion only, Microservice connector has the following Pros and Cons to improve
+### Pros:
+* Ease of use, Ease of development, you don't need to touch on http connection
+* Can build decentralize or Distributed system with Infinite scalability
+* Send and receive data with many types as string, int, float, list, dict.
+* Connect all around the world with internet

+### Cons:
+* Do not support send/receive tuple and set type (because I don't like them).
+* Do not support send/receive a whole class, return of decorator and server-side computer
+* Is not really fast log-broker server as RabbitMQ, ZeroMQ, kafka: *yes, oneService cannot send 10 million message per second like them, but it has other advance.*
+* Do not support Database, user/role management, system manager: *not yet, we are trying to write new feature include them.
+We welcome any contributor support us.*

+### Question:
+* Why not a load balancer ?

+> *It is out of range.
+Load balancer cover the other layer.
+Other package can handle it better.
+But we consider to add a custom function for it.*

+* What about support more options, async/await ?

+> *We are trying to connect by Sanic and Japronto soon*

+* What about data integrity, blockchain, token ?

+> *We are trying to add them, but cannot be soon*

 ## Authors

 * **Tuan Nguyen Minh** - *Financer and Developer* - email: ntuan221@gmail.com

+Thank for the framework and its authors:
+* flask - micro webframework
+* requests

 Favourite idioms:
 * Don't repeat your self